UCSD-ECEMAE-148/winter-2025-final-project-team-8/README.md

 - Research into V-SLAM were done, there are a few alternative method to implement this with V-SLAM but that was out of the scope for the project.
 - With the time available, we couldn't implemnt self mapping of the course, that could be a future improvement of the project where you can set the car on a random track then have it mapped out by itself, then car would be able to optimized the track

+Pivoted:
+- As a team, we decided to pivot away from V-Slam onto Lidar based Slam, here are a few reason:
+- V-Slam → requires heavy computational power and lacks support from Roboracer (Need to transfer to Jetson Xavier)
+- Lidar SLAM → Lower computational requirements, better ROS 1 support
+- On the Jetson Nano, it would have been required to build our own package, and is out of the scope for the class

 <hr>

 # Project Video
 - What we achieved, a video demonstration can be found [here](https://drive.google.com/drive/folders/15zS9xfFcYgYLzARoz2ZrUlHNW0CQgAFX?usp=drive_link)
+- In the end, we did not completely implement lidar based slam into ForzaETH:
+-   But we managed to achieve
+-     Successfully integrated LD06 lidar to replace the Hokuyo lidar
+-     Mapped the joystick input for Logitech F710

 <hr>